-From fire, floods or any other natural disaster… Record protection is a vital part of running a cemetery.
+From fire, floods or any other natural disaster…record protection is a vital part of running a cemetery.
 If you’re responsible for cemetery records we understand a big worry is protecting those records and preserving the history of the cemetery for future generations.

 In April 2016 a cemetery in New Jersey found themselves amidst a crisis, when a suspicious fire destroyed the office building, along with thousands of paper burial records and locations.
 140 years’ worth of records gone overnight, a frightening predicament for any cemetery or crematory manager.
-Unfortunately, these essential records and maps were not backed up and with the fire, everything was lost.
+Unfortunately, these essential records and maps weren't backed up and with the fire, everything was lost.

 #2 Minimize Risk of Error

 If you’re still depending on your team colouring in a paper map to show whether plots are available or on hold, you’re taking a huge risk.
-We’re all human and as such we all make mistakes, however simple human error could lead to wrongful burials or selling a plot twice and you definitely do not want that!
+We’re all human and as such we all make mistakes, however simple human error could lead to wrongful burials or selling a plot twice and you definitely don't want that!

-Without digitally updateable records and maps, anyone at risk of making similar errors.
+Without digitally updatable records and maps, anyone's at risk of making similar errors.
 Digitally managing all your data all in one place, means you’ll only need to enter data once, and to only one source.
 As an example of the additional safeguards digital systems can have, built in audit trails can give managers and staff visibility amendments to records - things like when they were made, and by who, making any corrections needed easier to identify and make.